bilgearikk/website/website/versioned_docs/version-fils_en/project/2025/eduard.purcarescu/index.md

 The exterior design is finished and fully assembled.
 I continue making progress with the software milestone in order to interconnect all the parts' functions.

 ### Week 19-25 May
+The software part of the project is finished.
+The project is fully functional!

 ## Hardware
 1. Raspberry Pi Pico 2W